Conservation keeps Iowa prosperous

 For many decades, Iowans have understood that preserving the state’s soil and water resources is vital if agriculture is to remain a viable pursuit.
 That’s why farmers and state agencies and private sector groups have long championed conservation practices that will preserve the quality of our land and water.
 In that regard, Iowa has been a national leader in adopting farming techniques that not only generate crop totals that are the envy of the world, but also make certain it will be possible to do so for many more generations.
 It is no exaggeration to claim that Iowa’s farmers are showing people everywhere how agricultural producers and conservationists can collaborate effectively to achieve what are in truth highly compatible goals.

 The examples of Iowans who work together to preserve Iowa’s natural assets are numerous.
-One especially noteworthy undertaking that has been expanded this year is the Iowa Water Quality Initiative.
-That innovative project – promoted aggressively by Iowa Gov. Terry Branstad and Iowa Secretary of Agriculture Bill Northey – is an especially praiseworthy government program.
+This year, Gov. Kim Reynolds made a strong request to Iowa lawmakers in her Condition of the State address that they make clean water legislation a priority for passage this year.
+They did so producing the governor’s her first legislative victory of 2018.
+This legislation is an important step forward in a long-term water quality improvement strategy.
 It puts a strong emphasis on partnerships between governmental bodies and the private sector.
 That’s an approach that makes sense as the organizing principle for a great many conservation projects.

 Farm News applauds the many conservation achievements in our state.
 We look forward to even more success stories in the decades ahead.
 The constructive collaboration between Iowa farmers and conservationists deserves praise.
 It should be emulated widely not only across the United States, but also around the world.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page